-Once you meet the pet, and wish to adopt, you will be able to pay the adoption fee and take your pet home.
-You will be mailed your pet’s vaccination documentation and microchip registration forms shortly after the adoption.
+Once you meet the pet and wish to adopt, you will be able to pay the adoption fee and take your pet home.
+You will be provided or mailed your pet’s vaccination documentation and microchip registration forms shortly after the adoption.

 Why Charge an Adoption Fee?

 Adoption fees are listed on the pet’s adoptable pet listing.
 The adoption fee covers their vaccinations, spay/neuter, microchip, and blood and fecal vet exam.
 STLPR charges adoption fees to help cover some of the cost of vetting and caring for the pet.
 Our veterinarian does these services at greatly reduced rates.
 These services would cost an individual over $500!